ANSSI-FR/AD-control-paths/README.md

 The `Query/query.rb` program allows you to query the created Neo4j database.

-### Basic query to get a graph and paths of all nodes able to take control of the Domain Admins group:
+### Basic query to get a graph and paths of all nodes able to take control of the "Domain Admins" group:

     ruby query.rb --quick

-   (though you should use --denyacefile <FILENAME> if you have a non-empty deny relations file).
+You should use --denyacefile if you have non-empty deny relations files:
+    ruby .\query.rb --quick --denyacefile $((dir $env:DUMP\relations\*.deny.csv) -join ',')

+### To search for a node from its (partial) DN and get a graph to it (useful if AD is not in English):

+    ruby query.rb --search "cn=administrateurs,"
+    (This will return a node id number) ruby query.rb --graph test.json <node id number>

 ### Automatic full audit mode (long)